Departments of Nicaragua: Evolution of Nicaragua's territorial organization

+Departments

 Autonomous regions

 In 1987, the new constitution established the Charter of Autonomy (limited self-government) for the former department of Zelaya, comprising the entire eastern half of the country.
 The department was divided into two autonomous regions (communities): the North Caribbean Coast Autonomous Region and the South Caribbean Coast Autonomous Region.
 The Charter of Autonomy is largely based on the model used by Spain.
 The communities are governed by a Governor and a Regional Council.